Camden Academy Charter High School: Athletics

 The Camden Academy Charter High School Cougars compete independently of any league or conference and operates under the auspices of the New Jersey State Interscholastic Athletic Association.
 With 505 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 Interscholastic sports offered by the school include baseball, basketball (men and women), softball and volleyball (men and women), and swim (men and women).

 Administration

-The school's principal is Dara Ash.
+The school's co-principals are Dara Ash and Kent Edwards.
+The core administration team includes two vice principals.